JenniferM-BShulyak/recipes/README.md

 ## Analysis
 ---
-# Ratings by Category
+### Ratings by Category

-# Healthy Ingredients over Time
+### Healthy Ingredients over Time

 ![keyingredients](https://user-images.githubusercontent.com/111457464/220449744-c1c3b96d-7441-47f0-b978-aab5d4e2d8b6.png)

+The number of recipes posted changed on a month-by-month basis, so the percentage of recieps with the healthy ingredient posted each month was examined.
+There does not appear to be a significant change in the percentage of recipes with each ingredient.

+### Question 3: Certain Buzz Words Correspond to Higher Ratings (IN PROGRESS)

+Waiting to use machine learning to identify positive buzz words in descriptions.